Professional Development Services for Music Educators . . . and More!

 College Area School District was recognized nine times as one of the Best Communities for Music Education in America; in 2005, 2006 and 2007, State College Area High School was named a Grammy Signature School.

-He is the current chair for the NAfME Council for Jazz Education and was the guest director of the 2013 PMEA All-State Jazz Ensemble.
+He is the chair for the NAfME Council for Jazz Education and was the guest director of the 2013 PMEA All-State Jazz Ensemble.
 Mr. Victor was president of the Pennsylvania Music Educators Association (PMEA) from 2000-2002.
 He served as president of the PA Unit of the International Association of Jazz Educators (IAJE) from 1989-1993 and was PMEA All-State Jazz Coordinator and PMEA News Jazz Editor from 1993-1998.
-Mr. Victor is also the Assistant Executive Director of the Gordon Institute for Music Learning (GIML) and Adjunct Instructor for the University at Buffalo Graduate School of Education Online.
+Mr. Victor was the Assistant Executive Director of the Gordon Institute for Music Learning (GIML) from 2011-2017 and is currently an Adjunct Instructor for the University at Buffalo Graduate School of Education Online.

 Mr. Victor was awarded the James R. Stewart Distinguished Service Award by the Pennsylvania Music Educators Association in 2007, and he was the 2008 recipient of the Walter J. DeLacy Excellence in Instruction Award given for Outstanding Service to Public Education.
 In 2009 the Penn State School Of Music selected Mr. Victor as the first recipient of the Outstanding Music Educator Award.
 He was selected as the 2010 PA State Representative for School Band & Orchestra's "Fifty Directors That Make a Difference," and was named the "Bandmaster of the Year" by the Nu Chapter of Phi Beta Mu in 2011.
 In 2012 he received the PMEA District 4 Distinguished Service Award.